magicoli/multipass/readme.txt

 * Functional(-ish) release
 * Settings page
 * Prestations: sets of services, ordered as parts of a common project).
-  * Prestations admin list, showing resource dates and payment status.
+  * Prestations admin list, showing prestation dates and payment status.
   * Manual operations (bookings, products, payments)
-  * Prestation or resource level deposit percentage or fixed amount.
+  * Prestation or service level deposit percentage or fixed amount.
-  * Prestation or resource level discount percentage or fixed amount.
+  * Prestation or service level discount percentage or fixed amount.
   * Summarized payment status, centralizing amounts paid locally or via external providers.
 * Resources, linked with their counterparts from other plugins or external solutions providers
 * Calendar page, grouped by sections (default Main and Options, customizable)
 * WooCommerce & WooCommerce Booking integration:
-  * Bookable resources synchronization
+  * Bookable products synchronization
   * create a prestation for new orders, attempt to link to existing, open prestation
   * include bookings made with WooCommerce Bookings (or WC Accommodation Bookings)
   * include WC orders costs in prestation summmary count